brittonlaroche/realm-IOT/README.md

 In our example we are using python libraries to read the sensor data and node.js to run the MQTT Broker and realm Middleware.
 The simpliest solution is to create a python MQTT client.
 Short video here: [How to Use the Paho Python MQTT Client- (Beginners Guide)](https://youtu.be/QAaXNt0oqSI)

+### Install the real MQTT Broker and middleware
 Note: This section requires the realm mqtt libraries which will be found [here] in the near future.

+### Configure the broker to connect to your Realm application
 Edit the realm.js file under the broker source utils directory.

 ```